tidyverse/duckplyr/tests/testthat/_snaps/filter.md

       Warning:
-      Using one column matrices in `filter()` was deprecated in dplyr 1.1.0. i Please use one dimensional logical vectors instead.
+      Using one column matrices in `filter()` was deprecated in dplyr 1.1.0. i Please use one dimensional logical vectors instead. i The deprecated feature was likely used in the duckplyr package.
+        Please report the issue at <https://github.com/tidyverse/duckplyr/issues>.

 # duckplyr_filter() disallows matrices with >1 column